Long Paddock for Southerly 78.3: Violence

 REVIEW

-Hannah Ianello: Justine Ettler, Bohemia Beach
+Hannah Ianello: of Justine Ettler, Bohemia Beach

 Elizabeth McMahon: Moreno Giovanonni, The Fireflies of Autumn: and other Tales of San Ginese